Halloween for Grownups: Pop-Up Bars, Spooky Soirées and More Philly Haunts

 Lincoln Mill Haunted House

-Philly’s newest haunted house is set to open in Manayunk with a grisly Hurricane Ida-related backstory and over 40 “scare-actors” among the property that will be decked out with sets, animatronics, and special effects.
-Read all about Lincoln Mill in our preview.
+Philly’s newest haunted house is back in Manayunk with a grisly Hurricane Ida-related backstory and dozens of “scare-actors” among the property decked out with sets, animatronics, and special effects.

 Image courtesy of Lincoln Mill Haunted House